degville/snap-docs/docs/how-to-guides/manage-snaps/disk-space-awareness.md

 - **snap refresh and update**: checks storage required to download updates and to store previous snap revisions
 - **snap removal**: checks storage required to create the [automatic snapshot](/how-to-guides/manage-snaps/create-data-snapshots) generated when the last revision of a snap is removed (unless disabled)

-> :information_source: Disk space awareness is currently an experimental feature and requires snapd version *2.47+* .
+> ⓘ  Disk space awareness is currently an experimental feature and requires snapd version *2.47+* .

 When enabled, snapd checks whether there is enough space in `/var/lib/snapd` to complete an operation, such as enough space to store a requested snap to download.
 If there isn't enough space, an error is returned and the operation is not performed: